arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

   double len
 ```

-You will soon find out that Linq implements `>>=` calling it `SelectMany`, and that this is the secret ingredient that allows you to rewrite the code above as:
+You will soon find out that LINQ implements `>>=` calling it `SelectMany`, and that this is the secret ingredient that allows you to rewrite the code above as:

 ```csharp
 Eff<int> monadicResult =